kissZs/spanish_experiment/README.md

 About the second attempt:

 * Start: 2021-06-28
-* Time goal: 1000 hours (Including the 30.5 from the first attempt)
+* Goal: 1000 hours spent on Spanish (Including the 30.5 from the first attempt)

 I will count the hours I spend with Spanish organized into the following categories:
 * Audio-only